Dyslexia And ADHD: Coping With A Dual Diagnosis

 Similarities In Symptoms

 It can be difficult to know if the behavior you are seeing is related to ADHD or dyslexia.
 Although the two conditions are very different and must be treated independently, the behavior that you might see can be very similar.
 To address the issues, you need to be able to determine what is causing them.
-Here are some examples from experts at Verywell Mind that will help you understand the similarities between the two disorders.
+Here are some examples that will help you understand the similarities between the two disorders.

 Dysfluency In Reading